WoltjenLab/MHcut/README.md

 - *-minLnhm* the minimum length of nested MH to be considered in the nested MH check.
 Default is `3`.
 - *-2fls* report results for both flank configurations instead of the one with strongest MH.
 - *-noShift* use input coordinates without trying to shift the variant to find the best MH.
-- *-chunkS* if using BLAST, the number of PAMs per chunks.
-Default: 30.
-Pick lower value if BLAST uses too much memory.